Robo3D/User-Manuals/docs/source/R1Plus/getting-started/index.rst

    :alt: Cut Filament
    :align: center

-Now thread the filament through the filament latch at the top of the printer
+Now thread the filament through the filament guide at the top of the printer.

 .. image:: images/filtop.gif
    :alt: Thread